A good buddy of mine and I were out on a ride last Friday, then things went ‘south’…

 Ron is still in intensive care at the UW hospital.
 He has feeling in his extremities, but has very little movement.
-They are still waiting for swelling in his spinal cord to subside.
-They fused some C and T vertebrae.
+They fused some C and T vertebrae and are still waiting for swelling in his spinal cord to subside.

-I would gladly speak to this incident at the January classes.
+I would gladly speak to this incident when I attend future classes.